Skip to site navigation Skip to main content Skip to footer site map

 • Eat regular, healthful meals and snacks to maintain your appetite and reduce the likelihood of overeating.

 • Work to improve your health overall.
-Exercise regularly and get the right amount of sleep — seven to nine hours each night is ideal for most adults.
+Exercise regularly and get the right amount of sleep—7 to 9 hours each night is ideal for most adults.

 Talking to your family and friends can be a good first step.
 You may want to talk to them about what you're experiencing.
 They may be able to provide support and help you to find solutions for your eating problems that are right for you.
 Having someone's support as you improve your eating habits can be very helpful.